Willeede/thinkalike_project/docs/CONTRIBUTING.md

     cd thinkalike_project
     ```

 3.  **Create a Feature Branch:** For *each* contribution (bug fix, new feature, documentation update, etc.), create a *new* branch from the `main` branch.
-Use a descriptive branch name that reflects the purpose of your contribution.
-Use the following prefixes:
+Use a descriptive branch name that reflects the nature of your change:

     *   `fix/`: For bug fixes.
     *   `feature/`: For new features.